astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/jobsinterviews/jobs.md

 values.
 Realistically, you may not always get these jobs, but you can work toward them and you should start with them first.

-> Happiness is in the doing, not the result. - Hector Garcia, *Ikigai:
+> Happiness is in the doing, not the result. [^ref1]
-The Japanese Secret to a Long and Happy Life*

 Your happiness should be in the every day things: what you're coding at your job, the overall big picture of what you're working on, and the people you're working with.
 Not your salary or the names on your resume.
 Find a company with a culture that suits you.
-Glassdoor is a decent website for seeing what people generally think of working at the company you're looking at.
+[Glassdoor](https://www.glassdoor.com/index.htm) is a good website for seeing what people generally think of working at the company you're looking at.

 One exception: **with internships**, go for quantity over quality.
-In a competitive and somewhat oversaturated market, experience anywhere is better than no experience at all.
+In a competitive and arguably oversaturated market, experience anywhere is better than no experience at all.
 Apply around and see what you can get, and then evaluate your options from there.
-In my internship search for Summer '24, I applied to **~140 companies**, didn't hear back from about **50 companies**, got rejected from over **80 companies**, and got **two offers** [^ref1], one of which was partially from networking.
+In my internship search for Summer '24, I applied to around **140 companies**, didn't hear back from about **50 companies**, got rejected from over **80 companies**, and got **two offers**, one of which was partially from networking [^ref2].

 **Network, network, network**.
-Companies want to hire good people, and if you know good people, they will hopefully know you and recommend you [^ref2].
+Companies want to hire good people, and if you know good people, they will hopefully know you and recommend you [^ref3].
-This trumps everything else; if you network, it's an immediate in at the company which gets you past a lot of the initial interview shenanigans or through them even if you do poorly.
+This trumps everything else.
+If you network, it's an immediate "in" at the company which gets you past a lot of the initial interview shenanigans or through them even if you do poorly.

 I know a lot of young people in similar situations to me think networking is cheating or morally wrong; e.g. they want to get a job on their own merits.
 I can see that perspective, but ultimately you should take what you can get.
-A lot of people network [^ref3]; it's normal!
-And, assuming you get hired, you've already got a friend there who is looking out for you, which is a *great* feeling.
+A lot of people network [^ref4]; it's normal!
+Assuming you then get hired, you've already got a friend there who is looking out for you, which is good!

 ## Decisions